 The agent we were talking to smiled and stayed silent for a minute or so.
 So here’s a bit more about the cost of moving in Japan.

 - Agency fee: 1-month rent

 - Cleaning fee: can cost up to 1-month rent.
 Keep in mind that if you’re moving out, you’ll also have to pay a cleaning fee for the flat you’re leaving (in our case, about 30,000 yen).

 Alright.
 You’ve got yourself some savings.
 You can pay.
 Then come all the various and weird insurances (fire and so on) depending on the building management company.
 Ok.
 Bring it on, more money wasted, but you don’t care, you need a roof over your head.

 But then.
 Then.

-– I’m not sure you’re aware of this but *cough cough* well… Even though your in-laws are your guarantors, you’ll most likely have to pay for a guarantor company.
+– I’m not sure you’re aware of this but, *cough*, well… Even though your in-laws are your guarantors, you’ll most likely have to pay for a guarantor company.
 You know, owners are worried about foreigners.

-– Yeah… Usually, you have to pay a guarantor company once the owner agrees.
+– Yes.
+Usually, you have to pay a guarantor company once the owner agrees.
 It should cost less than a month rent but, you’ll have to pay the fee every year.

-When my husband heard about the guarantor company, we looked at each other decided it was time to give up our search for an apartment in Tokyo and get back to enjoying our free time.
+When my husband heard about the guarantor company thingy, we looked at each other and without sharing a single word, decided it was time to give up our search for an apartment in Tokyo and get back to enjoying our free time.
 Sure.
-Our 1K is tiny.
+Our 1K room is tiny.
 But tiny is cozy!